A Unified Framework for Hopsets and Spanners: Introduction

 In the case $\beta = 0$ the spanner is called {\em multiplicative}, and when $\alpha=1+\epsilon$ for some small $\epsilon>0$ it is called {\em nearly additive}.
+If $H$ is not a sub-graph of $G$, but rather a graph on the same vertices set $V$, then $H$ is called an {\em $(\alpha,\beta)$-emulator} of $G$.

-There is seemingly a close connection between spanners and hopsets; many techniques that were developed for the construction of $(\alpha,\beta)$-spanners can produce $(\alpha,\beta)$-hopsets, and vice versa, often without any change in the algorithm (see, e.g., \cite{HP17,EN19}).
+There is seemingly a close connection between spanners, emulators and hopsets; many techniques that were developed for the construction of $(\alpha,\beta)$-spanners can produce $(\alpha,\beta)$-hopsets and emulators, and vice versa, often without any change in the algorithm (see, e.g., \cite{HP17,EN19}).

 \paragraph{Multiplicative Stretch.} These spanners were introduced by \cite{PU89}, and are well-understood.
 For any integer parameter $k\ge 1$, any weighted graph with $n$ vertices has a $(2k-1,0)$-spanner with $O(n^{1+1/k})$ edges \cite{ADDJS93}, which is asymptotically optimal assuming Erdos' girth conjecture.
 The celebrated distance oracles of \cite{TZ01} can also be viewed as a $(2k-1,0)$-spanner, and as a $(2k-1,2)$-hopset (see \cite{BP20}).